-1. New user interface.

-2. Undo / Redo buttons.

-3. Collapsible side panels.
-Expand and collapse the preset panel and the tool panel for an adjustable workspace.

-4. Collapsible Tabs.
-Open and close the parameter tabs as you need them.

-5. Presets Layout.
-New preset format with single preset preview window.

-6. Preset Navigation.
-Use the up / down arrow keys navigate the preset list and display the selected preset thumbnail (in preset preview window).
-Use the return (Enter) key to apply the currently selected preset.

-7. Quick Slider Reset.
+- 1. Auto Updater.
+Get software updates instantly. - 2.
+New user interface. - 3.
+Snap / Recall buttons.
+Save up to 99 snapshot settings for comparison. - 4.
+Undo / Redo buttons. - 5.
+Collapsible side panels.
+Expand and collapse the preset panel and the tool panel for an adjustable workspace. - 6.
+Collapsible tabs.
+Open and close the parameter tabs as you need them. - 7.
+Preset Enable / Disable option.
+Option to enable or disable the preset preview processing at program startup. - 8.
+Presets Layout.
+New preset format with single preset preview window. - 9.
+Preset Navigation.
+Use the up / down arrow keys to navigate the preset list and display the selected preset thumbnail (in preset preview window).
+Use the return (Enter) key to apply the currently selected preset. - 10.
+Enable / Disable Tool Tips.
+Option to enable or disable the pop up tool tips. - 11.
+Quick Slider Reset.
 Double click on the slider name to reset default slider values.

-8. Larger Image Capabilities.
-Processes larger images.